Red Panda: Profile and Information

 Diet

-The red panda is an excellent climber, and forage largely in trees.
+The red panda is an excellent climber, and forage is largely in trees.
 It eats mostly bamboo and may also eat small mammals, eggs, birds, berries, and flowers.

 They often supplement their diets with insects and fish.
 Due to their low-calorie diets, they do little (eat and sleep) or almost nothing.